-This is just the extension of the old town.
-Warsaw New Town can be dated back to the 15th Century and it’s border it’s on Barbican.
-The new town was almost destroyed by the Germans Occupation after the Warsaw Uprising.
+Modern Warsaw is just the extension of the old town.
+Warsaw New Town can be dated back to the 15th Century, and its border it’s on Barbican.
+The German Occupation almost destroyed the new city after the Warsaw Uprising.
 The New Town was so rebuilt from the ashes, with just a few standing buildings still standing from the past also in the old town.

-You can easily go through the Warsaw ages passing by a unique street through the Old and New Town.
+You can quickly go through the Warsaw ages passing by a unique street through the Old and New Towns.
 Starting your tour in Market Square, you can arrive at the Warsaw Barbican, the gate of the old town.
-It starts on Freta Street.
-This is a long cobblestone road, taking you to the Ne Town.
+It begins on Freta Street, a long cobblestone road, taking you to New Town.

-You can’t miss this spot of Warsaw, Freta Street has got many taverns, restaurants and pubs, many of them very cheap and good.
+You can’t miss this spot in Warsaw; Freta Street has many taverns, restaurants, and pubs, which are very cheap and good.
 Before the end of Freta Street, you will see New Market Town with the picture-perfect St. Casimir’s Church.
-Another way to see the New Town Style is to walk along the Barbican Walls, from a statue to a statue.
-Along the Old Town wall, just facing the New Town there are the statues of Great Characters of the Polish History.
+Another way to see the New Town Style is to walk along the Barbican Walls, from statue to statue.
+There are Great Characters of Polish History statues along the Old Town wall, just facing the New Town.

 Eat like a local in a tavern

-Food is the first vehicle to understand locals, so we are always looking for places like little restaurants and taverns, away from hot tourist spots.
-Just away from Barbican in Freta Street, you can find many good places to eat.
-All those places are so tasty and the bill will be just fine.
+Food is the foremost way to understand locals, so we always look for places like little restaurants and taverns, away from hot tourist spots.
+Just out from Barbican in Freta Street, you can find many good places to eat.
+All those places are tasty, and the bill will be just fine.
 Check also in the Praga District for some local restaurants.
 If you are looking for more cosy venues, regular restaurants and more, check for Droga Powiatowa Street.

 See the city from the bell tower of St. Anne’s Church

 The view of a city from the top is always the best.
-In Warsaw, there are a few great buildings with access to the rooftop or a Terrazza.
-Over than the popular Palace of Culture and Science, also the bell tower of St. Anne’s Church offers an incredible landscape.
+There are a few grand buildings in Warsaw with access to the rooftop or a Terrazza.
+Over the famous Palace of Culture and Science, the bell tower of St. Anne’s Church also offers an incredible landscape.

 Enjoy the enchanting Palace on the isle at Łazienki Royal Residence

 Łazienki Royal Residence is one of the more enchanting places and parks we have seen so far.
-The location is unique, it offers long walks along the park with amazing opportunities for nature lovers.
-The Łazienki Park also hosts the open-air concert hall tribute to Chopin, this just to give you an idea on how big it is.
+The location is unique; it offers long walks along the park with fantastic opportunities for nature lovers.
+The Łazienki Park also hosts the open-air concert hall tribute to Chopin, this just to give you an idea of how big it is.

-The beautiful baroque structure was used as a bathing house by the Polish Monarchs, while during WWII the building was nearly demolished.
+The gorgeous baroque structure was used as a bathing house by the Polish Monarchs, while during WWII, the bombs nearly demolished Lazienski Palace.
 The German troops devastated the intern and drilled holes for a quick crush.
-The Building has been restored to the enchanting beauty of better times, and today hosts more than 1,2 million visitors every year.
+However, the building has been restored to the enchanting beauty of better times and today hosts more than 1,2 million tourists every year.

 Go ice skating in warsaw

-We love to go to Ice skating, and Warsaw was incredible.
+We love to go Ice skating, and Warsaw was incredible.
 Maybe the cold weather, the atmosphere or just that we wanted it to be a switch off for our brain.
-During the Christmas Period, the Old Town Market Square becomes Winter Wonderland, with activities and attractions.
+The Old Town Market Square becomes Winter Wonderland during the Christmas Period, with activities and attractions.

 The Square hosts a big Ice Rink, with opportunities to learn even for children.
-We believe that this is not an activity to plan, but just to go on the flow.
-If you are around Warsaw at Christmas, consider going Ice Skating.
+If you are comfortable with ice-skating, include this activity while enjoying winter in Warsaw, as it is an unmissable experience.
+If you are around Warsaw at Christmas, you must consider going Ice Skating.

 Warm you up with a couple of Vodka shots